firefly-iii/firefly-iii.org/featurelist.md

 - The ability to _import_ data so you can move _from_ another system.
 - Organize expenses using tags;
 - 2 factor authentication for extra security;
+- Supports any currency you want, including crypto currencies such as Bitcoin.
 - Lots of help text in case you don't get it.

 Everything is organised: